Skip to main content

 Webhook Model Versions

-WHOOP now supports two webhook model versions that align with the API versions.
+WHOOP supports two webhook model versions that align with the API versions.
 For detailed webhook documentation, see Webhooks.

-v1 Webhooks (Default)
+v1 Webhooks (legacy)

 • Use integer IDs for identifying resources